MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-of-update-channels-for-office-365-proplus.md

 > Windows 10 also plans to target the March and September time frames for providing feature updates to Windows 10.
 Those releases will also be referred to as Semi-Annual Channel and also will be supported for 18 months.

 <a name="BKMK_Configure"> </a>
-## Configure the update channel to be used by Office 365 ProPlus
+## Configure the update channel to be used by Microsoft 365 Apps

 Semi-Annual Channel is the default update channel for Microsoft 365 Apps for enterprise.
 But you can configure a Microsoft 365 Apps for enterprise installation to use Monthly Channel or Semi-Annual Channel (Targeted).
 Also, not all users in your organization have to be configured the same.
 For example, you might do the following: